- Home

 How does the proclamation impact future extension petitions?

 H-1B extensions (sometimes called “renewals”) should not be subject to the fee, even if filed after the proclamation’s effective date.
-The government’s follow-up guidance indicates that fee is intended to be a one-time fee on submission of a new H-1B petition.
+In its follow-up guidance, the government clarified that it intends the fee to apply as a one-time charge upon submission of a new H-1B petition.

 How does the proclamation impact future H‑1B transfer and amendment petitions?

-USCIS clarified that the proclamation only applies to “new H-1B visa petitions submitted after 12:01 a.m. eastern daylight time on September 21, 2025.
-This includes the 2026 lottery, and any other H-1B petitions submitted after 12:01 a.m. eastern daylight time on September 21, 2025.” (emphasis added)
+USCIS clarified that the proclamation applies to “new H-1B visa petitions submitted after 12:01 a.m. eastern daylight time on September 21, 2025.
+This includes the 2026 lottery, and any other H-1B petitions submitted after 12:01 a.m. eastern daylight time on September 21, 2025.”

 Should employers delay H‑1B petition filings until there is more clarity?

 Employers should work with their immigration counsel to determine the appropriate filing strategy for their employees and candidates.
-While outstanding questions remain, it’s important to note that there is currently no process in place for collection of the $100,000 fee.
 Employers should also take the necessary steps to ensure a compliant workforce by timely filing necessary amendments and extensions.

 I am currently in the U.S. on a valid H‑1B visa – can I travel internationally?